ecoruh/rabbitha/README.md

 ## Features
 This wrapper gracefully handles RabbitMQ service restarting (it should not crash).
 ## Known Issues
-Currently there are a few issues around handling clustering and load balancing, these are being worked on.
+- Currently there are a few issues around handling clustering and load balancing, these are being worked on.
+- If config objects used are not initialised this may cause ill behaviour or crash.
+This will be improved in the near future.
 ## Usage
 You need to have a named queue and a routing key for the consumer.
 You only need to have a routing key for the producer .
 ### Consumer